joshmarinacci/webxr-workshop-intro/part1/instructions.md

 ```

 I reformatted the HTML to make it easier to see each component.
 I also changed
-the color of the box to red and changed the width, height, and depth to be smaller.
+the color of the box to red and changed the width, height, and depth to be smaller, and
+reset the rotation to 0 0 0.
+I also moved the position to 0,0,0 since it will be inside
+of the floor object, thus making it look like it is really on the floor.

 The final event handler looks like this: